APPIC MATCH & APPLICATION INFO

 - Three current letters of references, including two letters from clinical supervisors.
 (One should be a recent supervisor.)

-- We also require that one of your three letters be written by a clinical staff member in a university counseling center at which you have worked or completed a practicum.
+- We require that one of your three letters be written by a clinical staff member in a university counseling center at which you have worked or completed a practicum.

 NOTE: Incomplete files cannot be reviewed.
 Late materials cannot be accepted.
 Please address your completed application to: